TheTexta/obsidian-main/Computer Science/Software Systems/command line.md

 - > redirect output to location specified/file
 - >> deriect output appending file as path
 - | direct the ouput of command to input command 2 (command1 | command2)
+- ? any single character
+- [abc] any character within bracket - [a-zA-Z]